teyang-lau/Heart_Disease_Prediction/README.md

 * Identified the most important features that contribute to heart disease

 ## **About this dataset** ##
 This data is shared courtesy of the Cleveland Heart Disease Database via the [UCI Machine Learning repository](https://archive.ics.uci.edu/ml/datasets/Heart+Disease).
 The original dataset contains 76 attributes from 4 studies, but only a subset of 14 from the Cleveland dataset are used by most machine learning practitioners.
-Thus, we will be using only these 14 features for predicting heart disease.
+Thus, only these 14 features will be used for predicting heart disease.

 ## **EDA** ##
 Among other things, I looked at multicollinearity of the features and some of the relationship with age.
 Although correlation between variables are not very high, multicollinearity accessed by the variance inflation factor (VIF) is very high.